DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 We need obtain a task from `idleTasks` pool and send it as a response for worker.
 One thing needs to be noticed is we should take this task just assigned under monitor on *coordinator* side because we make a time-out mechanism for these being-executed tasks.

 #### `monitorInProgress`: In-progress Task Monitor
-In distributed environment, executor (aka worker) might exit in all kinds of ways even though the task hasn't been completed so that coordinator will never receive a response as consequence from worker, thus the whole MapReduce job wouldn't get finished if this specific task won't be dispatched as an *idle* task again.
+In distributed environment, executor (aka worker) might exit in all kinds of ways even though the task hasn't been completed so that coordinator will never receive a response as consequence from worker, thus the whole MapReduce job wouldn't get finished ever if this specific task won't be dispatched as an *idle* task again.
 It's pretty necessary to re-allocate this unfinished task if the execution time is out of expectation, which is called *timeout* management.
 Once a task is assigned to a worker, it should be marked as *in-progress*.
 We monitor the state of the task and check whether task is done in specified time period.
-If not, we kick the task out from *in-progress* queue and put it back into *idle* pool so that this task could be executed on another try.
+If not, we kick the task out from *in-progress* queue and put it back into *idle* pool so that this task could be executed on another attempt.

 ##### Implementation
-Create a cancel `Context` to
+I create a cancel `Context` and put cancel token into a `sync.Map` with task id as key so that we can obtain and manipulate the context in other places, e.g. another `goroutine`.
+The reason I don't push it into a thread-safe go channel is it takes different time to complete distinct in-progress tasks.
+If a task that id is equal to 7 is done, we want to remove the specified task from *in-progress* pool directly rather than iterate the pool, find the task and kick it away. `sync.Map` is the best choice here.
+After marking the task in-progress, I start a goroutine to listen to task's finish signal.
+If the task isn't done in preset time, cancel token of context is loaded.
+We release the token and send the task back to *idle* pool.

 #### `ReceiveTaskOutput`